 His poems, forthcoming in Ninth Letter, Subtropics, The Hollins Critic, Barrelhouse, and the anthologies Every River on Earth: Writing from Appalachian Ohio, The Marie Alexander Flash Sequence Anthology, and Prairie Gold: An Anthology of the American Heartland, have been published recently in Prairie Schooner, Third Coast, Salamander, Southeast Review, Cream City Review, Quarter After Eight, The Minnesota Review, Paper Darts, Nashville Review, and elsewhere.

-His personal essay “Go Away and Stay Right Here” is forthcoming from Colorado Review.
+His first full-length creative nonfiction “Go Away and Stay Right Here” has recently been published in Colorado Review.

 His poems have been published as broadsides from Architrave Press, Broadsided, and Thrush Press Broadside Series.
 His poetry has been featured three times on Verse Daily and has been twice nominated for a Pushcart Prize, including a 2013 nomination from the minnesota review.
 He won the 2006 Langston Hughes Creative Writing Award in Poetry.
 Three of his poems will be included in an upcoming anthology of southern Ohio literature, edited by poet Neil Carpathios, Every River on Earth: Writing from Appalachian Ohio (Ohio University Press, fall 2014).
 Five of his prose poems are forthcoming in the Marie Alexander Flash Sequence Anthology (The Marie Alexander Poetry Series).
 Two of his poems will appear in the forthcoming anthology Prairie Gold: An Anthology of the American Heartland (Ice Cube Press).
 His flash creative nonfiction has appeared in NANO Fiction and Airplane Reading, and his criticism in The Pittsburgh Post-Gazette and Indiana Review.